 At the heart of the Department of Immunobiology is the principle that close cooperation and collaboration between investigators with diverse expertise and interests is the essential foundation for excellence in education and scientific research.
 A friendly, supportive environment, open discussion, shared resources, and multi-lab training are fundamental parts of the fabric of the research endeavor in Immunology at Yale.
 This has contributed heavily to the research achievements of the faculty and to the success of the program.
 There are many opportunities for interactions among the graduate students and between the graduate students and faculty.

-Immunobiology Graduate Student Symposium: is a full day symposium that is organized and run by immunobiology graduate students who invite cutting edge speakers to speak about current breakthroughs and the future of the field.
+A full day symposium organized and run by Immunobiology Graduate students.
+Student coordinators invite prominent speakers to speak about cutting edge discoveries and future directions relevant to the field.

 The Graduate Writing Center helps GSAS students with their written coursework, seminar papers, prospectuses, papers for publication, fellowships, grant applications, and dissertation chapters.
 The center offers many programs, including: Individual Writing Consultations; Dissertation Prospectus Writing; Grant and Fellowship Writing; Workshops for Non-native English Speakers.

 All members of the Department of Immunobiology have access to the main Yale Medical Library which has an extensive collection of journals available at the library and online.
 The Scan and Deliver service now offered by Yale's library allows current Yale students to submit requests for book chapters and journal articles from the ORBIS and MORRIS library catalogs.
 Requests are received by library staff members who will locate, retrieve, and scan the materials within two business days.
 When the request is ready for download, patrons will receive an email containing a link to access the PDF.